kalessil/phpinspectionsea/docs/architecture.md

 ## Badly organized exception handling

-Analyzes try-catch constructs using a clean-code approach.
+Analyzes try-catch constructs using a Clean Code approach.
 Refactoring the findings can greatly improve code maintainability.

 The inspection reports multiple issue types, but let's take a case with more than 3 statements in try-block.
 From the clean code point of view such block has to be refactored: